Who we help

-Six year old Frank Geofrey from Mbayani was seen at the QECH Audiology on 12th September 2017.
+Six year old Frank Geofrey from Mbayani was seen at the QECH Audiology Clinic in September 2017.
 His results revealed a moderate to severe sensorineural hearing loss bilaterally.
 Frank was then recommended to get hearing aids and after having fitting on a pair, Frank managed to grasp various sounds as he was being tested.
 He was clapping away and laughing as his mother looked on joyfully.

-“Your Services has greatly helped my son.
+“Your services has greatly helped my son.
 My son is benefiting a lot from school than before.
-I am a happy mother today and I know my son will get educated and be someone tommorow”
+I am a happy mother today and I know my son will get educated and be someone tomorrow”

 Three newborn babies screened for hearing loss in Malawi